Newfile70/SE_Final_Project/README.md

   - role: project manager, software designer and software maintainer
   - responsibility: mainly determine the type of software and corresponding functions, write the source code for each of the function to make sure the software can work well and add relevant functions to the software to maintain its normal operation
   - portion:
-    - complete the some source code
+    - complete the scenes scripts source code and scenes model construction
     - complete some parts in the readme file
     - design the main structure of our software
     - do the testing for our software